nathanj29/BoostBehavior52AngleAerial/README.md

 * Displays the maximum boost energy you can charge for every stick positions.
 * The legend compares maximum boost energy and charging time required to reach it.
 * Toggles between Flap and Slow pressure range (Also includes the "full" stick pressure).
-* Shows the "twirl" vs "flap" 50% pressure circle that dictates the jumping animation the wayfarer has in the air : Avoid twirling for Flap boosting as you won't jump as high.
+* Shows the "twirl" vs "flap" 50% pressure circle that dictates the jumping animation the wayfarer has in the air upon being in the flap pressure range: Avoid twirling for Flap boosting as you won't jump as high.
 * Lets you select between 2 input modes: "Game-accurate" or "Smooth"
 * Measures the framerate the tool is running at to better adjust the left stick trail length.
 * You can **zoom in and out** by resizing the browser window, doing ctrl + mouse wheel, or doing ctrl and the + or - key.